Comparisons13 min read

 Who Should Choose Quicken?

-• Investors tracking multiple brokerage accounts, 401(k)s, and portfolio performance across the board
+• Investors with multiple brokerage accounts, 401(k)s, and portfolios to track across the board

-• Landlords and property investors — the rental property tools in Home & Business are genuinely hard to beat at this price
+• Landlords and property investors — the rental property tools in Home & Business tier are hard to beat at this price

-• Small business owners who need both personal and business finances tracked in one place without paying for two separate subscriptions
+• Small business owners needing both personal and business finances in one place without paying for two apps

-• Tax-conscious users who want Schedule D and E report generation built right in
+• Tax-conscious people who want Schedule D and E report generation without switching tools

-• Long-term data hoarders — Quicken users with 10+ years of financial history have a genuinely valuable archive that would be painful to replicate anywhere else
+• Long-time data keepers — Quicken users with 10+ years of history have a valuable archive that would be painful to move

-• Anyone who prefers desktop-first software with local data storage and doesn't need to do everything from a phone
+• Desktop-first people who prefer local data storage and don't need everything on their phone

 Quicken